vault-thirteen/Simple-MIDI-Player/ReadMe.md

 In the `DS` work mode, the player uses those remnants of the `DirectSound` API which Microsoft has not yet destroyed.
 This mode can be used for playback on almost all synthesizers.
 This mode allows to use a custom DLS file by specifying its path or playing MIDI music with the help of default `gm.dls` file present in modern Windows 10 operating systems.
-If you need this file for some reason, it normally sits in the follwoing folders:
+If you need this file for some reason, it normally sits in the following folders:
 * `C:\Windows\System32\drivers`
 * `C:\Windows\SysWOW64\drivers`